Maintaining Your J-1 Status

 - Maintain required medical insurance, medical evacuation and repatriation insurance

-- New J-1 students must attend the required International Student Orientation, and physically report to and check-in with the TCNJ office during the first two weeks of classes
+- New J-1 students must attend the required International Student Orientation, and physically check-in with ISS.

 - Pursue a full-course of study (Undergrads 3 units/12 credits; Grads 9 credits) EVERY semester for the ENTIRE semester.
 Classes taken for ‘audit’ do not count toward the full course of study

 - Apply for a program extension prior to the expiration date on your DS-2019 if you are not able to complete your studies by that date